[soo-per-sis-tuh ns, –zis-] “A state of more than existence. In contrast to subsistence, to supersist is to live very well, to thrive or to flourish.”

 Over the past decade I have worked with individuals, communities, organizations, and networks to address issues in environmental quality, social equity, food and economic security, and urbanization.

-Through education, facilitation, and design I work to navigate social and ecological systems towards the development sustainable human habitats.
+Through education, facilitation, and design I work to navigate social and ecological systems towards the development of sustainable human habitats.

 Or the more official version: